ConcernedCitizen2025/Project2025-Assistant/_questions/086-reforming-us-criminal-justice-system.md

 ---
 layout: question
-title: "Criminal Justice System"
+title: "Criminal Justice System: Addressing Mass Incarceration and Mandatory Minimum Sentences"
+description: "An in-depth analysis of Project 2025's proposals for criminal justice reform, focusing on its approach to mass incarceration and mandatory minimum sentences."
 ---

-### *How does Project 2025 propose to reform the U.S. criminal justice system, particularly in relation to mass incarceration and mandatory minimum sentences?*

 # Project 2025’s Approach to Criminal Justice Reform: A Detailed Analysis

+## *How does Project 2025 propose to reform the U.S. criminal justice system, particularly in relation to mass incarceration and mandatory minimum sentences?*

 **Introduction**

-The U.S. criminal justice system has long been a subject of intense debate, particularly concerning issues like mass incarceration and mandatory minimum sentences.
-Project 2025 proposes a set of reforms aimed at reshaping the criminal justice system, guided by principles that prioritize law and order, individual responsibility, and the reduction of federal overreach.
-This analysis examines how Project 2025 addresses these issues, focusing on its proposals for tackling mass incarceration and the application of mandatory minimum sentences, and assesses the potential implications for the U.S. criminal justice system and American democracy.
+The U.S. criminal justice system has long been the focus of debates on mass incarceration and mandatory minimum sentences.
+Project 2025 proposes reforms aimed at maintaining law and order while addressing some aspects of these issues.
+This analysis explores Project 2025’s stance on criminal justice reform, with a focus on mass incarceration, mandatory minimums, and their potential impact on American democracy.

 **Reform Proposals Related to Mass Incarceration**